jiffy-labs/aa-addresses/README.md

 `git switch main && git pull`

-Once you have the code, you can install the dependencies by running:

-`npm install`

 # Pull requests

 If you want to contribute to the project by adding addressed and logos, please submit a pull request.
 Here's how: